-These gluten free ‘wheat thins’ contain no wheat at all, but fulfill all your cracker needs!
-With no gluten and also vegan, the crispy crackers are made with just a few simple ingredients and are surprisingly easy to whip up!
+These gluten free crackers fulfill all your gluten free cracker needs!
+With no gluten and also vegan, these crispy crackers are made with just a few simple ingredients and are surprisingly easy to whip up!
+The extra crunchy texture really makes these stand out!

 I had the hardest time with crackers.
-They are a great snack, but store bought ones are either:
+They are a great snack, but store bought ones, historically are either:

 - super duper expensive ($8 a box, ARE YOU KIDDING ME??!)